-The long strips of beach here give beachgoers many options for relaxation and enjoyment.
+The long beach strips here give beachgoers many options for relaxation and enjoyment.
 Go on the Footprints in the Sand Eco Trail and get lost in the mysteries of sea turtles, white sand, and seashells.
 Stroll on the Pethe sunrise or sunset before returning or sunset before heading back home.
-Eat at one of their seafood restaurants, and let that be a fitting finale to your trip to Pensacola beach.
+Eat at one of their seafood restaurants, and let that be a fitting finale to your trip to Pensacola Beach.

 You can experience everything Florida Coast can offer, and the place has beach bars, restaurants, shopping, and other attractions that will keep you entertained while you are there.
 This Pensacola Beach is on Santa Rosa Island, a barrier island in Florida State.

 The natural and virgin beauty of Navarre Beach near New Orleans is alluring, and it is one of the popular beaches that can be added to your list of places to visit in New Orleans on your trip.

 This beach is in Northwest Florida on Santa Rosa Island, away from the maddening crowds of theme parks and crowded beaches.
 The beach catapulted to fame after filming the movie Jaws, but unlike the movie, the beach is calm and serenely beautiful.